aalmeida-lottery/game/README.md

         }
     }
     ```
 4. Modify the feedback messages as needed.
-For example to change the correct feedback message to "Well done!":
+For example, to change the correct feedback message to "Well done!":
    ```javascript
    if (selectedOption === correctAnswer) {
         button.classList.add('correct');